MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

    :::image type="content" source="media/search-manage-encryption-keys/cmk-key-identifier.png" alt-text="Create a new key vault key" border="true":::

-## 3 - Create a security principal
+## Step 2: Create a security principal

 You have several options for setting up Azure AI Search access to the encryption key at run time.
 The simplest approach is to retrieve the key using the managed identity of your search service.
 You can use either a system or user-managed identity.
 Doing so allows you to omit the steps for application registration and application secrets.
 Alternatively, you can create and register a Microsoft Entra application and have the search service provides the application ID on requests.